cerb/cerb.github.io/_docs/getting_started/installation.md

 It is highly recommended that you enable encryption if you use a remote SMTP server.
 Cerb supports both TLS[^tls] and SSL[^ssl] encryption, and your selection will depend on the configuration of your email provider.
 Given recent SSL vulnerabilities, TLS is considered to be more secure.

-As mention in the port configuration above, Google Apps requires you to pair the right encryption method to the given port.
+As mentioned in the port configuration above, Google Apps requires you to pair the right encryption method to the corresponding port.
 With Google Apps, we recommend port `587` for the port and `TLS` for encryption.

 ## Step 8: Admin Account